Rihanna Sets Instagram On Fire In Skimpy Black Lingerie

-Rihanna not only designs her lingerie, she is also the perfect model for it.
+Rihanna not only designs her lingerie, but she is also the perfect model for it.
 On Wednesday, the Barbadian singer took to her Instagram page to share a sweltering snapshot of herself donning a sexy bodysuit from her Savage X Fenty lingerie line that is bound to send temperatures soaring.

 In the photo, the “Diamonds” hitmaker is featured in a skimpy black one-piece that sits high on her hips, helping accentuate her killer curves, particularly her strong thighs and curvy booty.
 She is kneeling on the floor on what looks like a white duvet or sheet, in a pose that puts her legs and derriere at the center of the photo.